ankeetmaini/blog/content/posts/planning-checklist.md

 so i had to change, and below is what i put together after i got humiliated at a party with my peers and bosses :P (no surprises there)

-> backstory: on a fateful evening last year when everyone decided to hit a cool spot on indiranagar 12th main, i out of habit of blowing my own trumpet started telling everyone how i do planning on the team, and it's the coolest thing on earth, when i noticed their raised eyebrows and faces filled with disgust. i realised, something's got to give. 😭
+> backstory: on a fateful night last year when everyone decided to hit a cool spot on indiranagar 12th main, i out of habit of blowing my own trumpet started telling everyone how i do planning on the team, and it's the coolest thing on earth, when i noticed their raised eyebrows and faces filled with disgust. i realised, something's got to give. 😭

 *so here's the framework, i practised, bettered, and almost perfected since that unfateful night*